7okshamo/Devop_test/README.md

 # Devop_test

-hello SuhilMohamed
+1-hello SuhilMohamed

-hi and welcome
+2-welcome elgohary in this repo
+3-i'm test_now and create new branch